KaiiMenai/pands-project/README.md

 # Output - Iris dataset has been successfully exported to a CSV!
 ```

-Now to retrieve dataset for making plots and analysis
-Import the dataset from the CSV file
+For retrieving dataset to making plots and for analysis the dataset needed to be imported into Python from the CSV file.

 ```ruby
 iris_df = pd.read_csv('D:/Data_Analytics/Modules/PandS/pands-project/iris.csv')